 On occasion, a fleet manager may be inclined to overestimate the needs of a vehicle or a fleet, thinking that a more aggressive tread will keep a vehicle from losing traction and keep the vehicle productive and on the road.
 But, if a tread is too aggressive for over-the-road use, tread life will be compromised, and the total cost will be higher in the long run.

 When choosing the correct tire tread, it’s best to think about the roads traveled and the vehicle’s application.
 Don’t over-prepare for the worst — focus instead on exactly the kind of work your fleet will be doing and pick the best tire tread that will provide you with the most tread life.

 WT: Is there any other advice you think is important for fleet managers to know about proper tire selection for medium-duties?

-MACIK: If purchasing tires in bulk, be sure they are name-brand tires, which provide manufacturer support and can match a damaged tire while over-the-road.
+MACIK: If buying tires in bulk, be sure they are name-brand tires that provide manufacturer support and can match a damaged tire while over-the-road.
 This also holds true for retreaded tires.
 There are many retread manufacturers, but stick to name brands as the cap is less likely to delaminate from the tire casing, leaving those unsightly and dangerous “road alligators” behind.

 Also, in the end, the most important design feature is a well-maintained tire.
 Fleet managers can choose the best tires for a fleet, based on all of the variables mentioned, but, if tires are not properly maintained, the full value of the tire won’t be realized.
 For example, keeping tires properly inflated and ensuring tire pressure is consistently well maintained ultimately reduces rolling resistance and increases fuel mileage.
 Don’t discount the value of maintaining a tire once it has been purchased.